 - How competitive is F/ASIP?
 How many students can enroll?

 - What if I’m not sure what kind of job or career I want?

-You receive 3 units in the spring semester of freshman year (SP.800) and 3 units in the fall semester of sophomore year (SP.801).
-The three credits earned in the fall are based on your summer internship and F/ASIP assignments completed over the summer.
+You receive 3 units in the spring semester of freshman year for SP.800.
+SP.801 also offers credit (1 unit) and are based on your summer internship/research experience and F/ASIP assignments completed over the summer.

 During the spring semester, freshmen have a 57 units credit limit.
 F/ASIP participants earn 3 units for SP.800 during the spring semester of their freshman year, so students can take four 12-unit classes and one 6-unit class along with F/ASIP.
 If you have concerns about fitting F/ASIP in with your intended course load, we encourage you to talk with us and your academic advisor about your goals and priorities.